mlequain/riot-api-client/README.md

 Riot's API requires a API Key.
 More information about how to get a Key, Rate Limits and more can be found on their official Site https://developer.riotgames.com/

+The callback always takes two parameters, an error and the data received.
+The error contains the status code of the failed request if there was any issue with the request and the data contains the parsed JSON that has been received.

 ## Getting started
 riot-api-client is a simple wrapper that will help your manage your request limit while executing your queries.